developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Whitelist Configuration - Mode

-This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting Mode, which determines how the applications that can be installed and run on a Zebra Android device will be controlled.
+This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting Mode, which determines how the applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Package Name Only*** is chosen, then when configuring which applications can be installed and run, only the Android Package Name will be used to identify the allowed applications.
+ - If the the value ***Package Name Only*** is chosen, then when configuring which applications can be installed and run, only the Android Package Name is used to identify the allowed applications.

- - If the the value ***Package Name and Signature*** is chosen, then when configuring which applications can be installed and run, both the Android Package Name and the Package Signature will be used to identify the allowed applications.
+ - If the the value ***Package Name and Signature*** is chosen, then when configuring which applications can be installed and run, both the Android Package Name and the Package Signature is used to identify the allowed applications.

 Using the value ***Package Name and Signature*** provides significantly better security than using ***Package Name Only*** since it provides much stronger protection against spoofing.
-If ***Package Name Only*** is used, then any APK whose Android Package Name matches one of the allowed Package Names will be allowed to be installed and run.
+If ***Package Name Only*** is used, then any APK whose Android Package Name matches one of the allowed Package Names is allowed to be installed and run.
 Since any APK can be assigned any Package Name, the potential for a rogue application circumventing the protections of Whitelisting is relatively high.
 If ***Package Name and Signature*** is used, then the Signature of an application must match an allowed Signature in addition to the Package Name matching and allowed Package Name.
 Since a rogue APK cannot be signed with a given Signature without possessing the corresponding Private Key, the chances of successfully spoofing are greatly reduced, and effectively eliminated if Private Keys are properly controlled.

 ### Whitelist Configuration - Action

 This Managed Configuration group allows an Administrator using an EMM to perform an action to alter the Whitelisting configuration of a Zebra Android device.

-- If the value ***Allow*** is chosen, then a single application will be allowed to be installed and run.
-The additional Managed Configuration **Whitelist Configuration - Action Allow Package Name** MUST be specified to supply the Android Package Name of the application that will be allowed.
+- If the value ***Allow*** is chosen, then a single application is allowed to be installed and run.
+The additional Managed Configuration **Whitelist Configuration - Action Allow Package Name** MUST be specified to supply the Android Package Name of the application that is allowed.
 In addition, if the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, then the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.

-- If the value ***Disallow*** is chosen, then a single application will be prevented from being installed and run.
-The additional Managed Configuration **Whitelist Configuration - Action Disallow Package Name** MUST be specified to supply the Android Package Name of the application that will be disallowed.
+- If the value ***Disallow*** is chosen, then a single application is prevented from being installed and run.
+The additional Managed Configuration **Whitelist Configuration - Action Disallow Package Name** MUST be specified to supply the Android Package Name of the application that is disallowed.

 ### Whitelist Configuration - Action Allow Package Name